Currency Reform of 1948: Implementation

-The American military government on 20 April 1948 took 11 business, finance, and union experts to Rothwesten, including Hans Möller (Ökonom), Walter Dudek, Otto Ernst Pfleiderer, and Wilhelmine Dreiβig.
+The American military government on 20 April 1948 took 11 business, finance, and union experts to Rothwesten, including Hans Möller, Walter Dudek, Otto Ernst Pfleiderer, and Wilhelmine Dreiβig.
 Edward A. Tenenbaum told them that they would not leave until the German economic situation was resolved.
 Secrecy was vital; outgoing mail was censored and telephone calls were banned, as the Soviet sector could flood the Trizone, the American-British-French sectors, with ℛ︁ℳ︁ to destablize the economy.
 The experts mostly worked on regulations and public relations, as Tenenbaum and the military government imposed most of the details, but decided that 100 ℛ︁ℳ︁ would be exchanged for 6.50 DM, with all wages, salaries, and contracts converted on a one-to-one basis.
 Tenenbaum devised "Deutsche Mark" as a temporary name that became permanent.
 The group completed its work on 8 June.
 (While Ludwig Erhard initiated important economic reforms after the Deutsche Mark's implementation, and later described the currency as his and Tenenbaum's creation, he was not a member of the group.)